InfoSecInnovations/concierge/README.md

-# Data Concierge AI #
+# Shabti AI #
 AI should be simple, safe, and amazing.

 ## TL;DR: ##
-Data Concierge AI (aka Concierge) is an AI system that works ONLY with the data you feed it.
+Shabti AI is an AI system that works ONLY with the data you feed it.
 Your data, your prompts, everything are local to your instance.

 ## More details ##
-Concierge is a local and modular RAG framework still in alpha.
+Shabti is a local and modular RAG framework still in alpha.

 Built with simplicy and security in mind, it has some features we love -- and hope you do too!
 * The quick install method is so easy.